 Word Count and Citations

 After selection, WLR editors will work with the author by providing substantive and stylistic feedback on the author’s work.
 Our goal is to make editorial suggestions that will help authors produce high-quality scholarship without infringing on their personal style, voice, and expertise.
 For citations, Washington Law Review conforms to The Bluebook: A Uniform System of Citation (21st ed.).
-For grammar, WLR follows the conventions of The Redbook: A Manual on Legal Style (2d ed.) and The Chicago Manual of Style (16th ed.).
-For spelling, WLR follows the conventions of Webster’s Third New International Dictionary and Black’s Law Dictionary (10th ed.).
+For grammar, WLR follows the conventions of The Redbook: A Manual on Legal Style (5th ed.) and The Chicago Manual of Style (17th ed.).
+For spelling, WLR follows the conventions of Webster’s Third New International Dictionary and Black’s Law Dictionary (11th ed.).
 WLR’s Style Guide departs from these authorities in limited circumstances, most notably in our Inclusive Language Policy.
-If selected, we require all authors to cite the following unless an editor approves an exception: factual assertions, direct quotations, statutes, and case references (immediately after the case and including a pin cite with each following reference).
+If selected, we require all authors to cite for the following unless an editor approves an exception: factual assertions, direct quotations, statutes, and case references (immediately after the case and including a pin cite with each following reference).

-Washington Law Review uses an anonymous review process to reduce implicit bias in article selection.
+WLR uses an anonymous review process to reduce implicit bias in article selection.
 To that end, WLR asks authors to redact all personally identifying information from submissions.